Earth's Atmosphere and the Need for Space Telescopes

 The identification of the smallest and/or most remote objects in the outer solar system, as well as the surface chemistry of small bodies from their UV to IR spectral energy distributions.

-CASTOR is currently base-lined for a five-year mission lifetime, with a possible launch as soon as the mid-2020s, to maximize synergies with LSST, Euclid and WFIRST, as well as many other multi-wavelength facilities covering the full electromagnetic spectrum, from gamma rays to radio wavelengths.
+CASTOR is currently base-lined for a five-year mission lifetime, with a possible launch as soon as the mid-2020s, to maximize synergies with the JWST, Rubin, Euclid and Roman telescopes, as well as many other multi-wavelength facilities covering the full electromagnetic spectrum, from gamma rays to radio wavelengths.